AesonFord/YnDotNet/README.md

 ## Contributing

-If you would like to contribute to yn-dotnet, please fork the repository and submit a pull request.
+If you would like to contribute to YnDotNet, please fork the repository and submit a pull request.

 ## License